LostRhapsody/blackgate/README.md

 Current Progress: 15%

 ## Features
-- Authentication
+- Authentication (Basic, OAuth2.0, API Key, OIDC, JWT)
-- Store paths and their upstreams in a database
+- Store routes' paths and their upstreams in a database
 - Add, remove, and list routes via the CLI
 - Add, remove, edit and list routes via the Web UI
-- Test Coverage
+- Create collections of routes for sharing authentication and organization
 - oAuth test server for testing oAuth Client Credential flows
 - HTTP Method Validation per-path
 - Detailed metrics for each request via the CLI and Web UI